Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Aqe4sfwWECk.md

 ### Transcript

-> you said flying vehicles would never be a thing and then we got drones you can't you can't fly in the drones i mean there was always a flying vehicle it's the drop ship right there there was always a flying vehicle
+> you said flying vehicles would never be a thing and then we got drones you can't you can't fly in the drones I mean there was always a flying vehicle it's the drop ship right there there was always a flying vehicle